How many years is a master’s degree?

 Does CCA have a graduate two-year option?

-CCA’s MFA programs in Fine Arts, Design, Film, and Writing, MArch, as well as MAs in Curatorial Practice, and Visual Criticism are all two-year programs that build on foundational knowledge you already have from your undergraduate degree.
+CCA’s MFA programs in Fine Arts, Design, Film, and Writing; the Master of Architecture (MArch); as well as MA programs in Curatorial Practice and Visual + Critical Studies are all two-year degrees that build on foundational knowledge you already have from your undergraduate studies.